primaeval/plugin.video.tvlistings/README.md

 * Channel Listings

 ## Notes
-* creates template.ini and myaddons.ini files with channel names on first run in userdata\addon_data\plugin.video.tvlistings directory
+* Creates template.ini and myaddons.ini files with channel names on first run in userdata\addon_data\plugin.video.tvlistings directory.
 * Favourites: Toggle has strange behaviour.
 On Windows it goes back to the top of the list.
 On Android it does not refresh on toggle.
 * Force channel and ini file reload in the Settings if you chage addons.ini or myaddons.ini.